 There’s a lot of conflicting information out there about attention spans.
 The New York Times, Time magazine, and USA today have all reported that a human’s attention span is only eight seconds long – one second shorter than the attention span of your average goldfish.
 Forbes reported that attention depends on generation, with Millennials able to focus for a whole four seconds longer than Gen Z. Meanwhile, the BBC argues it’s difficult to put a figure on attention span at all since focus varies so much depending on the task and context.

 This confusion causes a lot of marketing problems.
 Alongside the existing pressures to create high-quality content on a tight budget, marketers must work out how to condense their core messaging down into eight-second bites to fit goldfish-level spans.
 This has recently fuelled the snackable content trend, where marketers are creating short, scannable bites of content with clickbaity titles to keep reading time minimal.
-The problem is that relying only on snackable content tends to sacrifice content quality, leaving behind in-depth, immersive experiences to pursue quick wins.
+The problem is that relying only on snackable content tends to sacrifice content quality.
+This leaves behind in-depth, immersive experiences to pursue quick wins.

 Luckily, there’s more to measuring attention span than it first seems.
 Let’s take a look at why the eight-second myth doesn’t measure up, how to overcome one of the most common marketing problems, and why readers are actually not at all like goldfish.